zhao0266/MTM6404-zhao0266-tshirts1/README.md

 # T-Shirts

 ## Objective
-Use the Vue framework and the provided files to create a t-shirts storefront.
+Use the React framework and the provided files to create a t-shirt storefront.